01 of 08

 William inherited the Dukedom - and the castle - when he was only 11 or 12.
 His father had named him heir before going off on pilgrimage.
 He died along the way, leaving a child heir. and years of anarchy and rebellion.
 William finally secured his territories in 1060, only six years before moving on to conquer England.

 The massive walls and turrets that surround the chateau - parts of which are original - were not fanciful decorations but the sign of embattled times.
-Within these walls, the castle itself is largely an imaginative reconstruction based on historic, archaeological and architectural research.
+Within these walls, the castle itself is largely an imaginative reconstruction based on historical, archaeological and architectural research.

 It's not by accident that parts of it are reminiscent of Norman castles in England.
 Norman Connections, a European cross-border project, highlights the shared heritage of Falaise with castles in England - notably Norwich, Rochester, Hastings and Colchester.
 The English designs of William's architect, Gundulph, were often recreated in his Norman domains.
 The original castle keep at Falaise was modeled on the Tower of London and the current reconstruction resembles Norwich Castle.